plasma-umass/scalene/README.md

 ### Homebrew (Mac OS X)

-You can use Homebrew to install the full version of Scalene.
+You can use Homebrew to install the **full** version of Scalene (with memory profiling).
 Instead of using `pip` as described below, just do this:

 ```
   % brew tap emeryberger/scalene